 Polarized epithelial cells showing the localization of ZO1 protein (red) at the sites of adhesion.
-Nuclear DNA is blue.

 Prior to joining Seattle Children’s Research Institute, he held several leading positions in craniofacial medicine in Australia, including director of genetic programs at the Australian Craniofacial Unit and co-director of Monash University’s MouseWorks, a highly regarded mouse genetic modification facility.
 Cox is also a past president of the Australia and New Zealand Society for Cell and Developmental Biology.

 This research is only possible through targeted research grants and philanthropic support from varied sources.
 Recent and current funding for our work has been provided by:

 - The National Institute of Dental and Craniofacial Research (NIDCR) at NIH

 - The National Institute of Child Health and Development (NICHD) at NIH

 - The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) at NIH

 - The Cleft Palate Foundation

 - The Jorge Posada Foundation